Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 ### Bad

-- no sleep
+- **`YOU NEED SLEEP`**

+    Make sure you get a good night's rest before the shoot.
+Sleep depravation will make you sloppy, forgetfull and iritable. **You will miss important detalis and be hard to work with on set.**

+- **`THE PRODUCTION MANAGER NEEDS TO UNDERSTAND YOUR VISION`**

-- explain your vision to the production manager (they can double check you on set)
+  Explain your vision to the production manager especialy.
+They will be the person on set double checking you.
+Filmmaking is a colaboration. **You can't remember everything at once!**

-- incomplete prep - UV lipstick was not tested
-- create the background first, then match lighting in the studio to the background (or use relight Resolve Capability)
-- test reading - estimate film runtime, some dilogue only looks good on paper -
+- **`TEST ALL VFX BEFOREHAND`**

+  Incomplete preparations with visual effects might cause problems in postproduction.
+Save yourself time and trouble.

+- **`COMPOSITING GREENSCREEN - BACKGROUND FIRST`**

+  When you don't have resources or time to create virtual environments for the scenes **start from shoothing the background.** This will provide you with lighting reference that can be recreated in shooting studio / sound stage.
+The final greenscreen composite will have consistant lighting across background and subjects.
+(Liferaft - relight Resolve Capability, bu takes a long time and a lot of processing power)

 ### Good

+- **`ESTIMATE FILM RUNTIME - TEST SCREENPLAY READING`**

+  estimate film runtime, some dilogue only looks good on paper

+- **`SCREENPLAY - GATHER FEEDBACK`**

+  Verrify your screenplay makes sence to as vide an audience as you can. **Be open to all the criticism.
+In the end it's you who decides if the advice is worth anything.**

 - **`KNOW YOUR CAMERA - DYNAMIC RANGE & SIGNAL TO NOISE RATIOS`**

-- brake for pizza (time to reflect on work done so far)
+  Know how much dynamic range and signal-to-noise ratio each ISO setting gives you and **choose the best settings for your needs.**

+- **`MAKE CRAFT BREAKS AFTER 4 H`**

+  Plan craft breaks for your crew - **take care for your crew**.
+Breaks will help everybody get refreshed. **You will have time to recap the progress done so far and plan next actions.**

+- **`DISCUSS CHARACTERS WITH ACTORS BEFOREHAND`**

-- go over the plot, character's backstory and motivation with actors
+  **Go over the plot, character's backstory and motivation with actors before the shoot.** Actors need to understand the characters they are portraying.

+- **`CAPTURE ACTORS INTERPRETATION OF THE ROLES`**

-- let actors perform their interpretations of the characters on the first take (if there is time for it) - you might get some interesting insight into the characters
+  Let actors perform their interpretations of the characters on the first take (if there is time for it) - **you might get some interesting insight into the characters.**

-- get feedback on the screenplay from as many people as you possibly can
-- understand your true role as a director **on set** - keep actors' emotions in check and dialogue on track
-- trust your team, filmmaking is a collaboration -
--
+- **`DIRECTOR - KNOW YOUR ROLE ON SET`**

+  Yor true **role as a director on set is to keep actors' emotions in check and dialogue on track.** Make sure you are getting the performance you want. **Trust (but verify) your crew**- give people responsibilities: audio, camera and lighting if you can.
+You are only a single person, wearing multiple hats might overwhelm you and cause you to miss something important.

 ---